USS Flagler

 USS Flagler (AK-181) was an Alamosa-class cargo ship acquired by the U.S. Navy during the final months of World War II.
 She served the Pacific Ocean theatre of operations for a short period of time before being decommissioned at Okinawa and returned to the U.S. Maritime Administration for dispositioning.

 Construction

 Flagler was launched 24 March 1945 by Kaiser Cargo Co., Inc., Richmond, California, under a Maritime Commission contract, MC hull 2377; sponsored by Mrs. T. B. Smith; and commissioned 18 May 1945.

 Service history

 World War II-related service

 Flagler sailed from San Francisco, California, 5 July 1945 with cargo for Ulithi and Leyte Gulf, where she discharged the last of her load 6 August.
 Here she loaded supplies and men for Okinawa, from which she sailed 29 August for Guam and Saipan.

 Grounded during a typhoon

 Okinawa-bound again 12 September, Flagler sailed through a raging typhoon Ursula, which caused some damage to the ship, but arrived safely 18 September.
-Twice while at Okinawa she put to sea to avoid typhoons, evading the firsttyphoon Jean.
+Twice while at Okinawa she put to sea to avoid typhoons, evading the first typhoon Jean.
 During the second, typhoon Louise, on 9 October, she was grounded.
 Success in a difficult salvage operation refloated her 26 October.